hotrodup/hotrod/README.md

   $ unzip hotrod-darwin-amd64.zip
   ```

-2. Move the binary to your bin
+2. Move the binary to your `bin`
   ```sh
   $ sudo mv hotrod /usr/local/bin
   ```

-3. Verify Hot Rod is installed
+3. Verify that Hot Rod is correctly installed
   ```sh
   $ hotrod
   ```